ssime-git/masterclass_overview_mlops_wine_quality_student/README.md

 ```
 Through this project we'll work with a wine dataset 🍷 The goal will be to implement a model that will predict its quality, all while adhering to the best practices in MLOps in terms of version control, use of pipelines and the most commonly used tools.

+## Project setup
 First of all you need to start by forking and cloning the project.
+Then, you will need to create a copy of the github repo within dagshub.
+This will allow you to use the version control system and the data version control system (DVC) to keep track of the changes you make to the project.

-Then, you must create a virtual environment where you'll install all the necessary libraries.
-These can be found in the `requirements.txt` file 📚 Make sure you activate your virtual environment before you use it 😉
+Finally, you must create a virtual environment `.venv`where you'll install all the necessary libraries.
+These can be found in the `requirements.txt` file.

+> 📚 Make sure you activate your virtual environment before you use it 😉.
+> If you have an error, you can remove the versions specified in the `requirements.txt` file.

 Now let's go through the files that are readily available.